jlabuschagne12/NotesApp/README.md

 ## Running the Project on the Web

-The project is hosted and can be viewed at [https://smarkets-jean.web.app](https://smarkets-jean.web.app).
+The project is hosted and can be viewed at [ideasboard-jean.web.app](ideasboard-jean.web.app).

 ## Things to try